miekg/xds/README.md

 ## xds

- *  Add clusters via a text protobuf on startup, after reading this in the version will be set to
+ *  Adds clusters via a text protobuf on startup, after reading this in the version will be set to
  *  v1.

  *  Allow xdsctl to set weights/statuses, up the version, etc. Note that weight updates don't have a